go-kit/kit/tracing/zipkin/README.md

     query       = "select * from example where param = :value" )

-  // retrieve the parent span from context to use as parent, if not found we
+  // retrieve the parent span from context to use as parent if available. if parentSpan := zipkin.SpanFromContext(ctx); parentSpan != nil {
-  // start a new trace
-  if parentSpan := zipkin.SpanFromContext(ctx); parentSpan != nil {
     spanContext = parentSpan.Context()
   }